 - Re-paint/paint stair treads

-Stair rail or handrail is the rail you hold on to as you climb or descend your stairs.
-Stair handrail for interior staircases is usually wood—stained or painted—or metal/“iron.”
-Here are some of the ways you can change or update your stair rail:
+Stair rail or handrail is the rail you hold as you climb or descend your stairs.
+Rail for interior staircases is usually wood—stained or painted—or metal/“iron.”
+Here are some of the ways you can change or update stair rail:

 - Re-stain or re-paint wood stair rail

-- Change from stained handrail to painted handrail
+- Go from stained handrail to painted handrail

-- Change from wood handrail to metal/“iron” handrail
+- Move from wood handrail to metal/“iron” handrail

 - Change from iron rail to wood handrail